bennette/bennette.github.io/presentations/Dissertation/pres2.md

 =============================
 - A **VAST** majority rely on evolutionary algorithms to solve this problem.

-- Other combinatorial optimization problems look similar to instance selection if **the problem is reformulated**.
+- Other optimization problems look similar to instance selection if **the problem is reformulated**.
 This allows us to **take advantage of optimization theory**.

 Outline
 =========